Starting any new hobby can be overwhelming.

 Another reason, and a far less valid one, is that you can see the carried floss from the front.

 I find this is rarely the case with 14 or 18 count Aida.
 But, if you’re using a high count linen, you might notice something.

-Personally, I’ll still carry about a 1/2 inch of floss, on 28 count evenweave.
+Personally, I’ll still carry floss – maybe an inch or two – on 28 count evenweave!

 It just doesn’t bother me!
 I’d much rather be stitching than hassling with starting a new thread.